Sexual immorality and pornography have become some of the most pressing and prevalent obstacles to men’s spiritual growth.

 “The Flesh Series” is a collection of articles, next steps and group discussion guides around these issues, specifically designed for men.
 It deals fearlessly with lust, sex and pornography in a clear, comprehensive manner.

-Flesh Series does not stir up guilt but helps individuals understand the battle they’re facing and implement practical growth steps.
-The series will cover God’s design for sex, pornography, masturbation, causes of habitual sin, proactive accountability, boundaries in dating, homosexuality and sanctification in how we grow.
+“The Flesh Series” doesn’t stir up guilt but helps individuals understand the battle they’re facing and implement practical growth steps.
+The series will cover God’s design for sex, pornography, masturbation, causes of habitual sin, proactive accountability, boundaries in dating and how we change to become more like Jesus.

 ©1994-2019 Cru.
 All Rights Reserved.